February 21, 2019

 - Technical Execution: Look for...
 Proper exposure, appropriate depth of field, quality of lighting, good focus, distractions.

 - Story/Message: Does the image tell a story?
 Does the image convey a message?
 Does the image stand on its own, without a title, caption or other explanation?
 Can you interpret the intent of the photographer?
 Does the image advance awareness of a subject or an issue?

-The top ten scoring images will be the winners.
+The top ten scoring images will be designated as equal winners.

 If any one member has more than one image in the top ten, then their highest scoring image is selected and any other are removed advancing the next highest scoring image.

 In the end we will have ten images by ten separate members announced as winners.